Interim Assessment Support Boosts Data-Driven PD, Instructional Planning, & Test Scores

 Implementing data-based decision making and data-driven instruction; combating teacher burnout

 Teacher turnover, rehiring, and retraining costs U.S. schools over $7 billion a year.
-According to a policy brief prepared for The National Commission on Teaching and America’s Future, the consequences of high teacher turnover are particularly dire for low-performing, high poverty schools, which struggle to close the student achievement gap because they never close the teaching quality gap and are constantly rebuilding their staff.
+According to a policy brief prepared for The National Commission on Teaching and America’s Future, the consequences of high teacher turnover are particularly dire for low-performing, high-poverty schools, which struggle to close the student achievement gap because they never close the teaching quality gap and are constantly rebuilding their staff.
 An inordinate amount of time and capital is consumed by the constant process of hiring and replacing beginning teachers, which is both financially and academically costly.

 ReGeneration administers a series of math and ELA interim assessments throughout the school year.
 Interim assessments are a powerful tool, helping teachers and administrators better understand, track, and evaluate student performance and growth.
 In past years, however, many ReGeneration teachers - already overburdened and under resourced - were unable to grade the assessments and they ultimately sat collecting dust.
 Or worse, teachers sacrificed an entire professional development day grading exams but had no time for the analysis and action planning that drive student achievement, rendering the scores meaningless.
 It was a blow to teacher sustainability.
 Plus, when students learn there is no consequence to their performance, performance suffers and the importance of the assessment is diminished.

 To compound the problem, benchmark and high-stakes exams are increasingly emphasizing open response and extended writing components, requiring students to demonstrate analytical, problem solving, critical thinking, and writing skills.
 While this is a welcome departure from bubble sheets and a far more relevant way to measure student learning and achievement, it makes scoring the exams more challenging, To grade effectively, you need a highly-trained reader who can apply a complex, standards-based rubric and evaluate a student’s entire work process.
-Luke Brewers is the Data Analyst at ReGeneration Schools, and he explains the importance of rigorous interim assessments:
+Luke Brewers was the Data Analyst at ReGeneration Schools, and he explained the importance of rigorous interim assessments:

 "Our interim assessments are one of our most accurate tools for measuring student progress.
 Each question is aligned to common core standards, and evaluated to match or exceed the rigor of our hardest summative exams.
 As such, their results give us a breakdown of the specific skills our students must improve upon to be college ready.
 We value the Open Ended Response Questions in particular, as they not only correspond to necessary state and national standards, but also allow students to demonstrate their grasp of higher order thinking, and their ability to support a conclusion with evidence."

-Elissa explains further:
+Elissa Klein, ReGeneration’s Chief of Staff, explains further:

-“When I first learned about data driven instruction, we focused heavily on analyzing students' multiple choice questions, as the tests that were gatekeepers to college (state end of course exams, the SAT, and the ACT) were primarily multiple choice.
+“When I first learned about data driven instruction, we focused heavily on analyzing students' multiple choice questions, as the tests that were gatekeepers to college (state end-of-course exams, the SAT, and the ACT) were primarily multiple choice.
 We'd conduct a stack analysis of open responses, but we didn't analyze each and every student response.
 And those gatekeeper tests were telling many of us that we were closing the achievement gaps for our students.

 Then the Common Core hit.
 Students were asked to do more rigorous reading, writing, and problem solving.
 Many schools like ours got a slap in the face when new, more rigorous state tests revealed that students weren't doing true college prep work.
 We realized that in college (and beyond), writing is the coin of the realm.
 To ensure our students could not just enter but succeed in college, they had to be able to write really well.
 I feel that we've entered data driven instruction 2.0, where we still rely on multiple choice as one indicator of mastery, but we analyze and respond to the data from student written work now every single day.”